kon4ino/CustomizableAbilities/README.md

 # CustomizableAbilities — ino_ (kon4ino)

-Mod that allows you to customize abilities: negative and fractional nail; the amount of SOUL received from nail hits; nail cooldown; damage (also negative and fractional) and the amount of SOUL received from dream nail; spells.
+Mod that allows you to customize abilities: negative and fractional nail; the amount of SOUL received from nail hits; nail cooldown; damage (also negative and fractional) and the amount of SOUL received from dream nail; spells and other abilities.
 Negative damage heals enemies.

 ----------